apache/nuttx/configs/ea3131/README.txt

   3. This means that all of the file system logic and FAT file system would have to reside in the locked text region.

+  And the show-stopper:

+  4. There is no MCI driver for the ea3131, yet!

 ARM/EA3131-specific Configuration Options
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^